-First, ceramics are much lighter than their steel counterparts.
+First, Ceramic Wheel Bearings are much lighter than their steel counterparts.
 As much as 50-75% lighter, the silicon nitride balls weight 60% less than equally-sized steel ball bearings, meaning there’s even less weight spinning inside the races.
 Secondly, and perhaps most impressively in our eyes, ceramics are incredibly strong.
 Another point in favor of ceramics is their resistant to heat.
 Steel balls tend to begin displaying integrity issues around 400 degree Celsius, while ceramics can easily operate at 2,000 degrees or more.